-Kesko is a member of the Better Cotton Initiative (BCI) since March 2020.
-The Better Cotton Initiative exists to make global cotton production better for the people who produce it, the environment it grows in and the sector’s future.
-Kesko is committed to improving cotton farming practices globally with the Better Cotton Initiative.
+Kesko is a member of Better Cotton since March 2020.
+Better Cotton exists to help cotton communities survive and thrive, while protecting and restoring the environment.
+Kesko is committed to improving cotton farming practices globally with Better Cotton.

 The cotton policy was first published on 2 March 2020.

 In 2022, 92.2% of the cotton sourced for our own clothing and home textile brands was more sustainable cotton.

 Progress in 2018-2022:

 sourced for our own brand clothing